-Select one of the following areas of study in consultation with a department advisor.
+Select one of the following five areas of additional Upper Division Requirements for Specialized Study in consultation with a Department advisor.
+(15 units)

-1. Criminology and Deviance
+Criminology and Deviance

 (3) SOC 155 Criminology

 (3) SOC 156 Delinquency

 (3) SOC 157 Issues in Courts and Prisons

 (6) Select two of the following:

 SOC 110 Urban Life and Problems

 SOC 135 Sociology of Popular Culture

-SOC 136 Social Movements (SOC 001 or
+SOC 136 Social Movements

-instructor permission)
+(SOC 001 or instructor permission)

 SOC 158 Sociology of Deviance

+C.

-SOC 195 Internship and Fieldwork (Instructor
+SOC 195 Internship and Fieldwork

-permission) OR
+(Instructor permission) OR

 SOC 199 Individual Study Projects

 CRJ 136 Analysis of Career Criminals

+(Restricted to declared majors and

+minors or instructor's permission.)

 WOMS 139 Violence Against Women

-Fam Family and Socialization
+nily and Socialization

+SOC 126 Sociology of Gender

+Fam

 (3) SOC 126 Sociology of Gender

-(3) SOC 140+ Sociology of Education
+(3) SOC 140 Sociology of Education

-(3) SOC 166 The Family
+(2) SOC 166 The Family

-(6) Select two of f the following:
+(3) SOC 166 The Family Select two of the following:

-SOC 106+ Demography
+SOC 106 Introduction to Demography SOC 127 Men, Masculinity and Society

-SOC 146 Sociology of Aging
+Sociology of Aging SOC 146

-SOC 168 Self and Society (Passing score on
+SOC 168 Self and Society (Passing score on WPE)

-the WPE)

-SOC 169 Changing American Family

-SOC 190+ Sociology of Small Groups

-SOC 195 Internship and Fieldwork (Instructor
+SOC 169 Changing American Family SOC 190 Sociology of Small Groups SOC 195 Internship and Fieldwork (Instructor permission) OR SOC 199 Individual Study Projects

-permission) OR

-SOC 199 Individual Study Projects

-ETHN 173 The Black Family in the United
+ETHN 173 The Black Family in the United States

-States

-3. Race and Ethnicity
+Race and Ethnicity